-Plan A is a closed plan primarily covering Board of Education members and has 3 remaining participants who have not retired from the System.
-Plan B is also a closed plan and has only 1 remaining active participant.
-Plan C is a closed plan covering the uniformed bodies of fire and police hired prior to January 1, 2013 and has 423 participants who have not retired from the System.
+Plan A is a closed plan primarily covering Board of Education members and has 2 remaining General Government participants who have not retired from the System.
+Plan B is also a closed plan and has only 1 remaining participant who has not yet retired.
+Plan C is a closed plan covering the uniformed bodies of fire and police hired prior to January 1, 2013 and has 374 active participants.
 Plan F is a closed plan covering retired police and fire and has no remaining active participants.
-Plan G is a closed plan covering general-government employees hired between January 1, 1997 and December 31, 2012.
-There are 34 and 283 active participants remaining between G-1 and G-2 divisions respectively of plan G. The six plans are described in more detail in the Notes to the Financial Statements which can be found in the Financial Section of this report.
+Plan G is a closed plan covering general-government employees hired between January 1, 1997 and December 31, 2012 and has 276 active participants.
+Plan H is the only open plan and covers all employees hired on or after January 1, 2013.
+There are 498 general government employees and 280 uniformed employees who are active in Plan H. The six plans are described in more detail in the Notes to the Financial Statements which can be found in the Financial Section of this report.